-There is a complex relationship between development processes and the natural environment, in developing economies and in both urban and rural areas.
+In developing countries and in both urban and rural areas, there is a complex relationship between development processes and the natural environment.
 The Development specialisation analyses and provides skills necessary for the sustainable development of economies and environments.
-Understanding ‘environment and development’ draws upon inter-faculty expertise at the University of Melbourne.
+Understanding 'environment and development' draws upon inter-faculty expertise at the University of Melbourne.

-Students will study rural and urban landscapes and can look at issues including international development policy, carbon sequestration in the tropics, the political ecology of development, food security, biodiversity conservation, urban growth and planning, and sustainable livelihoods.
+Studying both rural and urban landscapes, students can look at issues including international development policy, carbon sequestration in the tropics, the political ecology of development, food security, biodiversity conservation, sustainable livelihoods, and urban growth and planning.

 Students with an undergraduate degree from disciplines including arts and humanities, social sciences, management, health and education.
 It may also interest business and government professionals and those working in NGOs.

 Example Career outcomes